-Anger is a potent human emotion and stress is a natural reaction to overwhelming or difficult scenarios.
+Anger is a strong human emotion and stress is a natural reaction to overwhelming or difficult scenarios.
 Chronic tension and anger can cause a plethora of physical and mental problems like: hypertension, depression, migraines, tension headaches and an accelerated heart rate.
-A variety of anger management techniques like: writing in a diary, exercise, meditation and yoga can ease your stress, lower your anger and enhance the standard of your life.
+A variety of anger management techniques like: writing in a diary, exercise, meditation and yoga can ease your stress, lower your anger and enhance the quality of your life.

 Health problems related to chronic stress and anger comprise:

-Gastrointestinal Distress (Upset Stomach, Diarrhea, Nausea, Vomiting and/or Abdominal Illness)
+- Gastrointestinal Distress (Upset Stomach, Diarrhea, Nausea, Vomiting and/or Abdominal Illness)

-Hypertension or Higher Blood Pressure
+- Hypertension or Higher Blood Pressure

-Skin Disorders (Eczema and/or Psoriasis)
+- Skin Disorders (Eczema and/or Psoriasis)

-Strokes and Heart Attacks
+- Strokes and Heart Attacks

-Arrhythmias (Irregular Heartbeats)
+- Arrhythmia (Irregular Heartbeats)

-Cardiac Arrest and/or Departure
+- Cardiac Arrest and/or Departure

-Chronic tension and anger may also cause a plethora of emotional and mental problems such as: feelings of hopelessness and helplessness, depression, nervousness, self-loathing, very low self-esteem, recklessness, spontaneous and/or harmful behaviours and addictions.
+Chronic tension and anger may also cause a plethora of emotional and mental problems such as: feelings of hopelessness and helplessness, depression, nervousness, self-loathing, very low self-esteem, recklessness, spontaneous and/or harmful behaviors and addictions.

-Psychological effects related to chronic stress and anger:
+Psychological effects related to chronic stress and anger: Helplessness and/or Hopelessness

 How Do I Reduce My Stress and Manage My Anger Difficulties?

-Keep a Diary
+- Keep a Diary

 Keeping a diary can help you effectively manage your stress and anger issues.
-Write down what’s causing stress in your life, anger-related activates, how long you’ve experienced stress, how you handle your anxiety, how you feel after a anger episode, manners which you can reduce your anxiety (exercising, visiting a friend, going to have ice cream, etc.) and ways which you can resolve your issues.
-Identifying the root of your stress and anger can help you gauge when you’re overwhelmed by tasks, commitments, etc. so you can reduce your load or alter your situation before it leads to bodily and. /or psychological issues.
+Write down what’s causing stress in your life, anger-related activates, how long you’ve experienced stress, how you handle your anxiety, how you feel after an anger episode, manners which you can reduce your anxiety (exercising, visiting a friend, going to have ice cream, etc.) and ways which you can resolve your issues.
+Identifying the root of your stress and anger can help you gauge when you’re overwhelmed by tasks, commitments, etc. so you can reduce your load or alter your situation before it leads to bodily and/or psychological issues.

 When you feel yourself getting overwhelmed, angry or stressed, it’s time to take some time out to relax.
-Relaxation strategies such as: deep-breathing listening to songs, visiting a friend, meditating, studying a book or magazine, chatting on the phone, surfing the internet and/or visualizing a relaxing scene may ease your tension and calm you down when you are angry.
+Relaxation strategies such as: deep-breathing, listening to songs, visiting a friend, meditating, studying a book or magazine, chatting on the phone, surfing the internet and/or visualizing a relaxing scene may ease your tension and calm you down when you are angry.

 Meditating can help to clear your mind whenever you’re angry or stressed.
 In fact, mediating can prevent you from getting angry when you are overwhelmed.
-When you are calm and thinking clearly, you are better equipped to think of strategies to resolve your problems and/or manage your anger difficulties.
+When you are calm and thinking clearly, you are better equipped to think of strategies to resolve your problems and manage your anger difficulties.
 In addition, meditating can give you a sense of internal peace that lasts the entire day.
 It reduces your stress so you are able to observe the situation more accurately.
-When you are stressed or angry, go to a place that is quiet and interruption-free and replicate a happy or calming word, thought or picture on your thoughts.
+When you are stressed or angry, go to a place that is quiet and interruption-free and repeat a happy or calming word, thought or picture in your head.
 You may chant a phrase such as: “ooommm” or you could simply imagine a stress-free place like: an island or beach.
 If neither thought works, try focusing on the sound of your breathing.
 If you don’t feel rested following the first round of mediation, then keep it until you feel more relaxed.